 THE DON MEYER AWARD

-GRACE’S SCOTT MOORE RECIPIENT OF 2024 DON MEYER AWARD
+DORDT’S BRIAN VAN HAAFTEN RECIPIENT OF 2025 DON MEYER AWARD

 Presented annually to the top head coach in NAIA college basketball.

-PHOENIX, AZ -- Grace College’s Scott Moore is the recipient of 2024 Don Meyer National Coach of the Year award, which is presented annually to the top head coach in NAIA college basketball.
+SAN ANTONIO, TX -- Dordt’s Brian Van Haaften is the recipient of 2025 Don Meyer National Coach of the Year award, which is presented annually to the top head coach in NAIA college basketball.

 The Don Meyer Award is named in honor of the sport's winningest coaches.